 Line follower robot using 8051

 Line follower robots were one of the earliest automatic guided robots.
 They are able to follow a line marked on a contrasting background, usually a black line on a white surface or a white line on a black surface.
-Usually the line follower robot works on a closed loop feedback algorithm where the feedback from the line sensor is used by the controller for correcting the path of the robot.
+Usually, the line follower robot works on a closed loop feedback algorithm where the feedback from the line sensor is used by the controller for correcting the path of the robot.
 The sensors are usually LED/LDR, LED/Photodiode or LED/Phototransistor pairs and the controller is an electronic circuit which executes the desired feedback algorithm.
 Gear motors are used for driving the robotic wheels.

 The line follower robot presented here is designed to follow a black line on a white background.
-It has a pair of sensors (LED / LDR) and works on a simple “align robot on center of the line algorithm”.
+It has a pair of sensors (LED / LDR) and works on a simple “align robot on the center of the line algorithm”.
 Actually you does not need a microcontroller for implementing such a simple robot.
 A set of comparators and a motor driver circuit will happily do the job.
 But I am using the microcontroller just to demonstrate the technology.
 Also this project serves as a platform for advanced line follower robots which works on complex algorithms.
 AT89S52 from Atmel is the microcontroller used here.

 The sensor part consists of a set of LED / LDR pairs for the left side and right sides.
 These LED / LDR pairs detect the black line on the white surface on which the robot is supposed to roam.
 The LDR has an inverse relationship between its resistance and the light falling on it.
 When a particular LED / LDR pair is above the white surface the reflected light falls on the LDR and its resistance drops, conversely when the LED / LDR pair is above the black line, its resistance rises.
-This variation in resistance of the LDRs are used to asses the orientation of the line follower robot in the X-Y plane.
+This variation in resistance of the LDRs is used to assess the orientation of the line follower robot in the X-Y plane.
 The figure shown below depicts the sensor circuit.

 In the circuit, resistors R1 and R2 limits the current through the illuminating LEDs D1 and D2.
 Resistors R3, R5 and R6, R8 forms a voltage divider network together with the corresponding LDRs.
 The output of the sensor circuit is taken from the points labelled A and B in the circuit diagram.The table below shows the voltage at nodes A and B for the possible orientations of the sensor module.